Trams in Finland: Turku

 In Turku, the newest light rail plan was approved as part of the Turku area public inquiry for the period to 2020.
 In December 2009, the Turku City Council decided that "light rail will be built for the routes that are heavily congested, when the financial plan and related conditions, and government financing and the proportions that the other municipalities within the region will pay for construction, have been agreed."
 As of 2020, the Turku municipal council was researching the best path for the first new tram line in the city.

 There have also been proposals to build a heritage tramway in Turku that would run during the summer season along the Aura River between the Turku Castle and Martinsilta (St Martin's Bridge), and later also to the Market Square, in perhaps the most attractive part of Turku.
 The old tram depot (with a few old, restored cars in operating condition) is on Linnankatu, a stone's throw from the castle and the river.
 The route would be relatively short, and the tramway would therefore be relatively inexpensive to build.
 The Museum Tram initiative is pending in the Turku city administration, but has not been progressed since 2005.

-Light rail proposals

-There are proposals to introduce light rail in a number of Finnish cities, such as Oulu, Pori, Jyväskylä, Kouvola, Pieksämäki, and also in Espoo and Vantaa, cities belonging to Greater Helsinki, whose systems would probably be built to be compatible with the Helsinki tramway network.